Alert icon

 3. Step 3: Written retainer and payment request form

-As Individual Legal Counsel, you must enclose the Retainer Agreement signed and dated by you and the Claimant or the representative applying on the Claimant’s behalf.
+As Individual Legal Counsel, you must provide the Retainer Agreement signed and dated by you and the Claimant or the representative applying on the Claimant’s behalf.

 Please refer to the Individual Legal Fees Protocol for further details related to the processing of payment of legal fees.

-Your Retainer must indicate that the legal services provided are for the purpose of assisting the Claimant with their Claim under the Settlement Agreement for the Federal Indian Hospitals Class Action.
+Your Retainer must indicate that the legal services provided are for the purpose of assisting the Claimant with their Claim under the Settlement Agreement.

-• Individual Legal Counsel must have submitted a valid Retainer Agreement in line with the Individual Legal Fees Protocol and be a practicing lawyer in good standing in a Canadian province of territory.
+• Individual Legal Counsel must have submitted a valid Retainer Agreement in line with the Individual Legal Fees Protocol and be a practising lawyer in good standing in a Canadian province or territory.

 How legal fees are paid